Amorano/Jovimetrix/README.md

 **2024/08/28**:

-* New `STRINGER NODE` for string operations: Split, Join, Replace and Slice.
+* New `STRINGER` Node for string operations: Split, Join, Replace and Slice.

 ![STRINGER NODE](https://github.com/user-attachments/assets/557bdef6-c0d3-4d01-a3dd-46f4a51952fa)

-* `QUEUE NODE` now supports recursing directories.
+* `QUEUE` Node now supports recursing directories.
 To filter pngs, jpgs, and gifs from the c:/images folder and its sub-folders:

     `c:/images;.png,.jpg,.gif`